-This wig terminology defines how we measure the number of strands of hair on a hair system.
-It is generally measured by counting the number of hair strands in one square inch (2.5cm).
-If someone has “thick” hair, then, they will have a high hair density.
+How we measure the number of strands of hair on a hair system.
+Generally measured by counting the number of hair strands in one square inch (2.5cm).
+If someone has “thick” hair then they will have a high hair density.

 It’s a way of knotting the hair to the base.
 Double knots are considered the strongest and most durable type of knot and widely used on integration systems and other big-holed base materials.
 That said, these are bigger and more visible than other knots.

 Double split knots are stronger than single split knots (see below) but smaller than double knots.
 Read on for more wig terminology!